Planning, Documenting and Learning during our first season in Eastern Ontario

 2. Layout and beds

-For the beets, kale and chard I wanted a cold frame, so I could start the seeds outside very early.
-The same I needed for all the cucumbers I started indoors.
-I talked about what I needed with my husband and he created a really beautiful and sturdy (almost greenhouse looking) cold frame with windows on top.
+For the beets, kale and chard we wanted a cold frame, so we could start the seeds outside very early.
+The same we needed for all the cucumbers started indoors.
+We discussed what we needed and Eric created a really beautiful and sturdy (almost greenhouse looking) cold frame with windows on top.
 He started building them as soon as the weather was warm enough (dimensions: 10x5ft, hight with tops: 4ft).
-When he was done I was like...
+When he was done Ines was like...
 'Wow!
 Thank you!
 That's awesome!
 But you know, there are all these broccoli's and cabbages.
 I don't know where to put them.
-Could you build me more beds please?!'
-I just wanted very simple raised beds with hoops so I could cover them with row covers to keep the white cabbage butterfly away from the plants and shelter them during expected heat waves.
-A couple of days later they were installed as well and ready to be filled with soil and plants.
+Could you build me more beds please?!' :-)

 3. The No-Dig approach